sathomas/jsDataV.is/src/text/ch6/03-mapcontext.md

 </html>
 ```

 For our example the "toner" style is a good match, so we'll use those tiles.
-To use those tiles we create a _tile layer_ for the map.
+To use those tiles, we create a _tile layer_ for the map.

 ``` {.javascript .numberLines}
 var tiles = new MM.StamenTileLayer("toner");
 ```

 > When you consider a source for image tiles, be aware of any copyright restrictions.
-Some image tiles must be licensed, and even those that are freely available often require that any use identify the provider as the source.
+Some image tiles must be licensed, and even those that are freely available often require that any user identify the provider as the source.

 ### Step 4: Draw the Map

 Now we're ready to draw the map itself.
 That takes two JavaScript statements.
-First we create a new `MM.Map` object, giving it the `id` of the element containing the map and the tiles we initialized above.
-Then we provide the latitude and longitude for the map's center as well an initial zoom level.
+First we create a new `MM.Map` object, giving it the `id` of the element containing the map and the tiles we just initialized.
+Then we provide the latitude and longitude for the map's center as well as an initial zoom level.
 For your own maps you may need to experiment a bit to get the right values, but for this example we'll center and zoom the map so that it comfortably shows the continental United States.

 ``` {.javascript .numberLines}
 var map = new MM.Map("map", tiles);
 map.setCenterZoom(new MM.Location(38.840278, -96.611389), 4);
 ```

-The resulting map in figure NEXTFIGURENUMBER forms a base for showing the sightings.
+The resulting map, shown in figure NEXTFIGURENUMBER, forms a base for showing the sightings.

 <figure>
 <div id="map-context-1" style="width:640px;height:370px;"></div>